Ekedahl-Oort strata for good reductions of Shimura varieties of Hodge type: Integral canonical models and -zips

 \subsection{Construction of the $G$-zip at a point}

+In this and the following subsections, we show how to get a $\overline{G}$-zips over $\ES_0$ using $\rV$, where $\overline{G}$ is the special fiber of $\intG$ considered in the previous subsection.
+We use `$G$-zip' in the title here (and also that of 2.2.12, 2.3), as we want to keep the notations in titles simple and coherent.

-In this and the following sections, we show how to get a $G$-zips over $\ES_0$ using $\rV$.
-We will first say something about cocharacters inducing the Hodge filtrations.
-As they are crucial data in the definition of $G$-zips, and will also be used in 2.4 to get the torsor $I$ over $\ES_0$.
+We will first say something about cocharacters inducing the Hodge filtrations, as they are crucial data in the definition of $\overline{G}$-zips, and will also be used in 2.4 to get the torsor $I$ over $\ES_0$.